spacechase0/StardewValleyMods/DynamicGameAssets/README.md

 | `IgnoreHairstyleOffset` | `bool` | Default: `false` | If this hat should ignore where hair is placed when being positioned. | `true` |

 ### Machine Recipes
-Machine recipes normally live in `machine-recipes.json`.
+`$ItemType` - `"MachineRecipe"`

 Only basic machine recipes are supported; for advanced machines, use Producer Framework Mod.

 | Field | Type | Required or Default value | Description | Dynamic |
 | --- | --- | --- | --- | --- |